esoadamo/thesis/chapters/04 Services.md

 In this chapter, I will explore various existing services that can help address the problems outlined in the previous chapter, with a preference for those solutions that can effectively solve most of the user needs at once.
 This chapter contains well-known examples that may cover most user requirements while also examining smaller-scale solutions focusing on a specific subset of tasks.
-Lastly, in later chapters, I will introduce a unique solution that involves self-hosting everything on a Synology Network-attached storage (NAS) device as a control group for the other solutions.
+Lastly, in later chapters, I will introduce a unique solution that involves self-hosting everything on a Synology NAS device as a control group for the other solutions.

 ## Microsoft

 The first large security provider as a service that we will introduce in this thesis is Microsoft.
 Microsoft's most well-known product is Windows, currently available in version 10 or 11, dominating the desktop OS market.
 Besides that, Microsoft also provides a large spectrum of cloud-based services for individuals and company-based use.

-### Provided cloud services
+### Cloud services

 Microsoft cloud service services called Microsoft 365, range from its email freemail account to OneDrive cloud storage together with a full-featured browser-based office suite.
 Although, the freemail account is not a requirement, as when creating a new Microsoft account, the user may decide if they do want to reuse their existing email account or create a new mail account.
 In its free version, the user has the capacity of 5 GB for cloud storage and 15 GB for mail storage, if they have chosen also to create a mail account [[@onedrivePricing]].